This tour is highly suggested for all of you who have only one day to visit and explore Athens.

 After lunch in Plaka we’ll drive through the city centre to the area of the Flea Market (street bazaar, antique stores) where we’ll visit the Ancient Agora (the political, financial and commercial centre of ancient Athens).
 There we’ll see the temple of Hephaistos, known also as Theseum (best preserved ancient temple in Greece) and the Stoa of Attalos (an ancient shopping centre) which was restored in the fifties by the American Archaeological School.
 It is a peaceful and inspiring site and especially in Spring when everything is in full bloom one’s spirit lifts!

-Our tour will be completed with our visit to the National Archaeological Museum, the biggest museum in Greece with one of the most extensive and important archaeological collections in the world.
-It houses, among other important exhibits, the frescoes of the island of Santorini and the prehistoric golden collection of Mycenae with the famous mask of Agamemnon OR with a visit to the New Acropolis Museum, “Home” of the Parthenon Marbles and important and impressive archaeological findings from the sacred rock of the Acropolis.
+Our tour will be completed with our visit to the a visit to the Acropolis Museum, “Home” of the Parthenon Marbles and important and impressive archaeological findings from the sacred rock of the Acropolis and the surrounding slopes, from the Greek Bronze Age to Roman and Byzantine era.

 Duration approximately 8 hours